-Breaking News | Gunmen kill Ebonyi Deputy Speaker’s aide
+Breaking News | Gunmen kill Ebonyi deputy speaker’s aide

 The victim was said to be planning his wedding.

-It was further gathered his killers also made away with his bag containing money, his wedding invitation cards and other valuables.
+A family source said the legislative assistant was killed by suspected armed robbers who also made away with his bag containing money, his wedding invitation cards and other valuables.

-A member of the decessed’s family, who spoke with The Nation in Abakaliki, onThursday morning confirmed the death.

 The source said the armed robbers accosted the victim and collected his bags containing his wedding invitation cards.

-She said the Police Command is investigating the incident with a view to arresting the culprits.
+She said the police command was investigating the incident with a view to arresting the culprits.

 Comments